SovereignCloudStack/standards/community/cloud-resources/cloud-resources.md

 To request access to an existing project, please contact the responsible community member.
 To apply for a new project, please create a pull request against this document (leave `Unique Identifier` blank) and assign it to the particular CSP team (e.g. @SovereignCloudStack/plusserver, @SovereignCloudStack/wavecon, ...)

-## PlusServer
+## plusserver

 ### Usage

-A brief guide on how to use the resources provided by PlusServer can be found [here](plusserver-gx-scs.md)
+A brief guide on how to use the resources provided by plusserver GmbH can be found [here](plusserver-gx-scs.md)

 ### Users

-As suggested in [#155](https://github.com/SovereignCloudStack/standards/issues/155) the username for non-"service users" will contain the users github handle and are prefixed with a PlusServer default.
+As suggested in [#155](https://github.com/SovereignCloudStack/standards/issues/155) the username for non-"service users" will contain the users github handle and are prefixed with a plusserver default.
 `prefix-<github handle>`

 > **Note**